MSmithDev/HaasCommand/README.md

 # HaasCommand
-Program for checking/updating tool offsets, work offsets, and controls such as option stop.
+Program for checking/updating tool offsets, work offsets, and controls such as option stop on Next Gen Machines.

 ## Installation
 todo